phoenixframework/phoenix/CONTRIBUTING.md

 help themselves.

-The general pattern we use for presenting information is to first introduce a small, discreet topic, then write a small amount of code to demonstrate the concept, then verify that the code worked.
+The general pattern we use for presenting information is to first introduce a small, discrete topic, then write a small amount of code to demonstrate the concept, then verify that the code worked.

 In this way, we build from small, easily digestible concepts into more complex